The Anatomy and Radiology Contouring Bootcamp

 - quizzes to make sure you are keeping up!

 The Bootcamp is a valuable tool for anyone wanting to learn normal anatomy and radiology correlates, even if you are not studying radiation oncology.
-For many years, the Bootcamp included CAMPEP Medical Physics PhD students who needed anatomy as part of their curriculum.
+The in-person ARC Bootcamp included CAMPEP Medical Physics PhD students who needed to learn anatomy as part of their curriculum.

 If you are from a low- or middle-income country, please see below for more registration options.